Towards random uniform sampling of bipartite graphs with given degree sequence: Multicommodity flow - along a cycle

-} \raisebox{2.5cm}{$\Longrightarrow$} \scalebox{1.15}{
+} \raisebox{2.5cm}{$\Longrightarrow$}\!\! \scalebox{1.15}{

-\raisebox{2cm}{$M'$} }}
+\raisebox{2cm}{$F_{Z'}$} }}

-\Proof : It is enough to observe that the symmetric difference of $M$ and $M'$ is a cycle which alternates between $M$ and $M'$.
-Indeed, in the next figure $(1)$ indicates edges in $E(M'-M)$ and $(0)$ indicates edges in $E(M-M').$ (The non-empty positions of this figure are the circled positions in the previous matrix $M'$.)
+\Proof : It is enough to observe that the symmetric difference of $Z$ and $Z'$ is a single alternating cycle.
+Indeed, in the next figure the entry $1$ indicates edges in $E(Z' - Z)$ and the entry $0$ indicates edges in $E(Z-Z').$ (The non-empty positions of this figure are the circled positions in the previous matrix $F_{Z'}$.)

 \quad